Side-On/home-fitness/README.md

 ## Features

-- Checkout
+- Checkout - User can take everything that's in their shopping bag and look at the summary of what they've got all in one place.
+It'll also show the total amount of the contents.
+They can then make a secure payment, when they are ready to purchase.
+They can also edit the amount they want of each item, and also remove any items they no longer want.

 - Profile page

-- Select a delivery address at the checkout
+This is where the user can look at all of their past orders.
+As well as look at their other addresses used when purchasing their items.

-- Autofills delivery information
+- Select a delivery address at the checkout and autofill A user can have more than one delivery address.
+And to save them from having to enter a new one each time, this feature will save it for them for later use.

-- Shopping bag - Updated whenever a new product is selected
+- Shopping bag - Updated whenever a new product is selected.
+This appears in the top right of the screen and shows the user what's currently in the shopping bag.
+It also shows a small image of what the product is, and what the running total is.

-- Emails - Sent whenever a new user signs up to confirm. another is sent whenever an order has been made
+- Emails - Sent whenever a new user signs up to confirm. another is sent whenever an order has been made.
+This is to give users a record of whatever they've previously ordered.

-- Admin - section of the site where the site owner can look at users emails, addresses etc. Admin can also add remove and edit new products, including adding images
+- Admin - section of the site where the site owner can look at users emails, addresses etc. Admin can also add remove and edit new products, including adding images.

 -